John Cale, 01/13/88, (with Chris Spedding), Ballard Firehouse, Seattle, WA

 The Ballard Firehouse more or less as it looked back then and as it looks today.
 The restaurant was called Hi-Life, but it closed in 2019.
 From

-1985 to 2003, it was music venue/local institution - booking veteran and local emerging rock, blues, hip-hop, jazz & reggae acts.
+venue/local institution - booking veteran and local emerging rock, blues, hip-hop, jazz & reggae acts.